seii/SolarVillageServices/README.md

 # SolarVillageServices
 This repository contains the necessary code to build and deploy mock REST services for a theoretical consulting engagement which uses Red Hat BPMS software.
-The theoretical company is named "Solar Village", and these services mock a hypothetical external government API which would allow the creation, status query, and deletion of solar panel permits.
+The theoretical company is named "Solar Village", and these services mock a hypothetical (external) government API which would allow the creation, status query, signalling, and deletion of solar panel permits.

 ### Pre-Requisites
 - Java (version 7 or higher preferred)